 - Typically more expensive than latex paint.

-- Requires cleanup with chemical solvent (mineral spirits, or paint thinner).
+- Requires cleanup with chemical solvent (mineral spirits or paint thinner).

-- Some local municipalities restrict the use of this paint because of the hazardous materials it creates in the waste stream.
+Some local municipalities restrict the use of this paint because of the hazardous materials it creates in the waste stream.

-- Eggshell or Satin
+- Flat or Matte

+Flat or Matte.
 Flat paints have the least amount of sheen.
 The advantages of this are that the paint hides imperfections well and the painted surface creates very little glare.
 The disadvantage is that is not very washable.
 If you rub the surface with a damp sponge, the paint may come off on the sponge.
 For all of these reasons, flat paint typically is used only on the ceilings in homes.

-Satin is similar to eggshell and is sometimes a half-step up in glossiness.
+Satin.
+This paint is similar to eggshell and is sometimes a half-step up in glossiness.
 Some manufacturers offer satin in place of eggshell; others offer both.

 Semi-gloss.
 This option is used in kitchens, bathrooms, laundry rooms, and similar areas that need the high washability and moisture-resistance of a glossier paint.
 It's okay to use eggshell or satin in these areas, too, provided the surfaces stay dry, but semi-gloss is a better all-around option.